-In this article, we will learn how to Convert Date to Month & Year in Excel.
-Sometimes we need to eradicate the day count from the Date & use only Month & Year for visual convenience.
-Reading this we will learn how to do so using a few formulas & Format features.
+In this article, we will learn how to convert date to month and year in Excel.
+Sometimes we need to eradicate the day count from the date & use only month and year for visual convenience.
+Reading this we will learn how to do so using a few formulas and format features.

-Suppose we have a dataset of several employees with DoB in Column C. Now we want to Convert the Date having Month & Year only for our convenience.
+Suppose we have a dataset of several employees with DoB in Column C. Now we want to convert the date having month and year only for our convenience.
 Now I’ll show you how to do this in Excel.

-4 Easy Ways to Convert Date to Month and Year in Excel
+Convert Date to Month and Year in Excel: 4 Ways

 Method 1.
 Convert Date to Month and Year in Excel Using Combined Functions & Ampersand

-- First, we have to select a Cell where we will separate the Month using the Month Formula.
+- First, we have to select a Cell where we will separate the month using a formula.

 - Now type the formula.

-- Now using the Fill Handle I will AutoFill the rest of the Cells of the MONTH Column.
+- Now use the Fill Handle to AutoFill formula in the rest of the cells of the MONTH Column.

-- Now we will separate the Year from Date using the YEAR Function.
+- Now we will separate the year from the date using the YEAR function.

 - I will type the following formula here.

-- Now to join Month & Date of Row 5 we will use the Ampersand (&) symbol.
+- Now to join the month and date of Row 5 we will use the Ampersand (&) symbol.

-- Selectin Cell F5 I have typed the formula.
+- Select Cell F5 and type the formula.

-- Now the above formula will return the Month & Year value having a separator.
+- Now the above formula will return the month and year value having a separator.

-- Now using the AutoFill feature we will have our Date Converted into Month & Year.
+- Now using the AutoFill feature we will have our data converted into month and year.

 - If you Delete any Cell of Column C, D & E; you will lose the value in Column F.